This horror film is literally making people faint

 Alexia begins murdering a number of people, including her own parents, which leads to her becoming wanted by the police.
 She decides to go on the run and disappears by stealing the identity of a boy who had gone missing 10 years earlier.
 In order for her to convincingly adopt this identity, Alexia smashes her face into a bathroom sink in a very graphic scene that is sure to make some moviegoers squirm.
 The scene can be argued as tame compared to some others throughout the movie that are far more graphic.

-If you have the stomach for it, you can watch Titane in select cinemas and Raw on Netflix.
+If you have the stomach for it, you can watch Titane and Raw on Netflix and Amazon Prime Video.